chloeebubedike/Munch/README.md

 def run():
-    ingredient = input('Are you ready to MUNCH!
-Enter all the ingredients you have: ') cuisineType = input('Which cuisine would you like to MUNCH?') results = recipe_search(ingredient, cuisineType)
+    ingredient = input('Are you ready to munch!
+Enter all the ingredients you have: ') cuisineType = input('Which cuisine would you like to munch?') results = recipe_search(ingredient, cuisineType)

     print("Good choice!
-You have chosen to MUNCH on some {} food".format(cuisineType))
+You have chosen to munch on some {} food".format(cuisineType))

     for result in results:
         recipe = result['recipe']